 Isabelle is co-CEO of Paper For Water, along with her sister Katherine.
 She is 19 years old and studying political science at Agnes Scott College.
 To learn more about Isabelle connect with her via LinkedIn.
 Isabelle loves to read, play the piano, ride horses and sings in the Decatur Presbyterian Church choir.

 Katherine is co-CEO of Paper For Water, along with her sister Isabelle.
 She is 17 years old and an 11th-grade student at The School for the Talented and Gifted.
 Katherine enjoys rowing, running, and traveling.
 Isabelle and Katherine started Paper For Water together when they were 8 and 5 yrs old and can't believe how it has grown over the years!
 They hope to someday end the world water crisis with the help of others!
 To learn more about Katherine connect with her via LinkedIn.

 Trinity Adams | Chief Creative Officer | "In Training"

 Trinity is Chief Creative Officer for Paper For Water.
-She is 11 years old in 6th grade.
+She is 13 years old in 7th grade.
 She was just 1 when Paper for Water started.
-She is available for speaking and teaching origami.
-Trinity's LinkedIn profile will be coming soon!
-Trinity loves lizards, jumping on the trampoline and riding horses.
+She is available for speaking events and teaching origami.
+Trinity loves rowing, geckos, and every kind of art.